 Pricing is set according to the features you need rather than the number of users.
 Features that are factored into the cost include the applications you want to use, type of license you need, business volume, and data storage.
 To get the most accurate price for your company, you will need to contact Acumatica.

-Since Acumatica offers a complete real-time view of your business anytime and anywhere, we chose it as the best construction accounting software program on-the-go.
+Since Acumatica offers a complete real-time view of your business anytime and anywhere, we chose it as the best construction accounting software program on the go.
 All of the features are available on a cloud and on your mobile device and are set up with an all-inclusive user licensing model.

 Best for Customization : Foundation

 The software is typically used for commercial, industrial, and government work.
 It’s used by small companies with 10 employees and large construction companies with over 1,000 employees.
-It’s easily integrable with timekeeping, project management, and estimating apps you might already use.
+It’s easily integrated with timekeeping, project management, and estimating apps you might already use.
 It also has a separate section specifically for CPAs including audit review modules.

 Some of Foundation’s main features include: